-A new report, “Social Media Privacy in Canada 2020,” released today by the Social Media Lab at Ryerson University’s Ted Rogers School of Management, provides a detail examination of practices behind and attitudes towards social media data use by third parties from the perspective of social media users.
+A new report, “Social Media Privacy in Canada 2020,” released today by the Social Media Lab at Toronto Metropolitan University’s Ted Rogers School of Management, provides a detail examination of practices behind and attitudes towards social media data use by third parties from the perspective of social media users.
 The report is authored by the Social Media Lab’s co-directors Anatoliy Gruzd and Philip Mai.
 It is based on a census-balanced online survey of 1,500 online Canadian adults (18+) conducted between April 9–17, 2020.

 The report includes new data on how comfortable Canadians are with different third-party entities, such as marketers, journalists, political parties, accessing their publicly available social media data.
 According to the report, the majority of Canadians (56%) were uncomfortable with marketers and political parties (52%) accessing information about them or posted by them publicly on social media.
 In contrast, respondents were least uncomfortable (36%) with academic researchers accessing their publicly available social media data, followed by current (40%) and potential (42%) employers.

 “While it is expected that academic research would hold a relatively high level of trust in society,” said Gruzd, “a relatively low discomfort level towards employers’ accessing information from social media suggests that at least some participants might have felt that public profiles on platforms like LinkedIn help improve career prospects.”